LLNL/mpiGraph/README.md

     mpiGraph <size> <iters> <window>

 To compute bandwidth, each task averages the bandwidth from *iters* iterations.
-In each iteration, a process sends *window* number of messages of size *size* bytes to another process while it simultaneously receives an equal number of messages of equal size from another process.
+In each iteration, a process sends *window* number of messages of *size* bytes to another process while it simultaneously receives an equal number of messages of equal size from another process.
 The source and destination processes in each step are not necessary the same process.